Rhubarb muffins

 1. If using dried mushrooms, soak in water for a couple hours or maybe even overnight if needed.

 2. Make the stock.
 Please see above for more info.
+(Omit if using ready-made stock).

 4. In a medium saucepan, sauté the shallots in a little oil for a few minutes.

-5. Add the garlic on low heat.
-Mix.
+5. Add the garlic and mix.

 7. For the last 10 minutes, add the mushrooms slices.